giladaya/get-sheet-done/README.md

 ```
 Get the data as an object of objects, each representing a row.
 The first column in the spreadsheet is assumed to contain row headers, and the first row in the spreadsheet is assumed to contain column headers.

-Note that all labels are converted to lower case and the only non-alphanumeric characters that are kept are periods and hyphens, so if the original label was `Lorem-ipsum dolor.sit:amet_blah`, the result labels would be: `lorem-ipsumdolor.sitametblah`.
+Note that all column labels are converted to lower case and the only non-alphanumeric characters that are kept are periods and hyphens, so if the original label was `Lorem-ipsum dolor.sit:amet_blah`, the result labels would be: `lorem-ipsumdolor.sitametblah`.
+Row labels remain unchanged.

 #### Example
 This sheet: